celo-org/docs/docs/validator/celo-signal.md

 * Hardfork Updates
 * Celo Core Contract Release schedule
 * Core Community Happy Hour
+* Ongoing or Upcoming Hackathons & Updates

 :::note

-If you would like to keep up-to-date with all the news happening in the Celo community, including validation, node operation and governance, please sign up to our [Celo Signal mailing list here](https://celo.activehosted.com/f/15).
+If you would like to keep up-to-date with all the news happening in the Celo community, including validation, node operation and governance, please sign up to our [Celo Signal mailing list here](https://share.hsforms.com/1Qrhush1vSA2WIamd_yL4ow53n4j).

 :::